Novozymes’ Commitment to Climate Change

 Novozymes measures how its biosolutions contribute to more sustainable business practices, and since 2004, has used lifecycle assessment (LCA) studies to assess the environmental impact of new and existing biological solutions from cradle to grave.
 These findings are shared publicly, and Novozymes works closely with customers to help them realize and demonstrate emission reductions within their own operations.

 By 2020, Novozymes aims to save 100 million tons of CO2e annually through customers’ application of its products.
-In 2015, Novozymes’ customers avoided 60 million tons of CO2e emissions by applying its products, equivalent to taking 25 million cars off the road.
+See the Novozymes Report for more information on annual savings of CO2e.

 Lowering Novozymes’ operational footprint